 Method 3: Network Throttling on BrowserStack (Real iOS Device)

 The most accurate way for developers to use network throttling and test performance in different bandwidths in mobile browsers is through BrowserStack.
-Similar to how developers would conduct network throttling in Chrome seamlessly, we can follow a similar approach while throttling network speeds on iOS Safari.
+Similar to how developers would conduct network throttling in Chrome seamlessly, you can follow a similar approach while throttling network speeds on iOS Safari.

 BrowserStack Real Device Cloud is the industry-leading infrastructure for developers to test network performance on different bandwidths to achieve maximum efficiency by identifying and eliminating connectivity bottlenecks.

-- Sign Up for free for BrowserStack Live.
+Step 1.
+Sign Up for free for BrowserStack Live.
 Once you Sign up /Login, you can access the Live Dashboard.

-- Select an iOS Device to start running web apps on Safari by simulating Network.
+Step 2.
+Select an iOS Device to start running web apps on Safari by simulating Network.

-- Select Throttle Network Option and test on different Internet speeds.
+Step 3.
+Select Throttle Network Option and test on different Internet speeds.

-- You can select from different options to Simulate Internet Connection such as 2G, Edge, 3G, 4G, 4G – high latency, Custom value options
+Step 4.
+You can select from different options to Simulate Internet Connection such as 2G, Edge, 3G, 4G, 4G – high latency, Custom value options

 With BrowserStack, developers can efficiently conduct network throttling because of its user-friendly interface, fast response, and Safari throttle network options to test performance under real user conditions.